Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Allocate the schrodinger page between the enclave and host (achieve the zero copy communication), and return its identification.
 + Parameter:
-  + size: The schrodinger page size.
+  + size: schrodinger page size.
++ Return value:
-+ Return value: the schrodinger page id.
+  + schrodinger_id: schrodinger page identification.

 **PLenclave_schrodinger_at**